Quantifying the Resolution of a Template after Image Registration: Introduction and state of the art

 Our goal is the quantification of the misalignment remaining after image registration, leading to the development of a pointwise measure of the resolution of the template generated in a groupwise registration.
-More specifically the misalignment of the images can be thought of to be composed of a ``vertical'' part corresponding to image intensity variations at the same location of a common feature and a ``horizontal'' part due to spatial misalignments of the features themself.
+More specifically the misalignment of the images can be thought of to be composed of a ``vertical'' part corresponding to image intensity variations at the same location of a common feature and a ``horizontal'' part due to spatial misalignments of the features themself (see Section \ref{sec:vert_hor}).
 While the vertical variation may be quantified by something as simple as the pixelwise standard deviation of the registered images, the horizontal variation is much harder to capture because at every pixel one has to incorporate the information of a neighbourhood of that location.
-The measure developed below is interpretable as a horizontal resolution of the generated template measured in pixels, see Figure \ref{fig:mnist_tmp_bars_0}.
+The measure developed below is interpretable as a horizontal resolution of the generated template measured in pixels, see Figure \ref{fig:mnist_tmp_bars_0}; we hence term it template resolution measure (TRM).

-Commonly used tools that quantify the alignment accuracy of a registration between images, be it groupwise or just pairwise registration, are volume overlap measures such as the Dice score/coefficient or Jaccard index \cite{dice_1, aladdin, atlas_joshi}.
+Commonly used tools that quantify the alignment accuracy of a registration between images, be it groupwise or just pairwise registration, are volume overlap measures such as the Dice score/coefficient or Jaccard index \citep{dice_1, aladdin, atlas_joshi, lombaert2014spectral, klein2009evaluation}.
 These measures require the availability of an additional segmentation and labelling of the images and produce a single scalar per segment.
 This additional information is not required by our method, which even provides a pixelwise measure.
 In fact, our novel approach based on Gaussian smoothing of the registered images offers a simple visual way of assessing the local reliability of the template image, identifying the regions where the samples agree on a feature and quantifying those where they are horizontally misaligned.

-\section{Background: Registration and Templates}
+\section{Background: registration and templates}

+We are concerned with the groupwise registration of a sample of images, which is often based on pairwise registration of the images to a common template, that is created simultaneously during the registration.

-The registration of two images consists of finding a transformation from a given class of transformations (e.g. affine) that warps one of the images such that it matches the other (fixed) image as closely as possible with respect to a suitable similarity metric.
+The pairwise registration of two images consists of finding a transformation from a given class of transformations (e.g. affine) that warps one of the images such that it matches the other (fixed) image as closely as possible with respect to a suitable similarity metric.

 In the following, images are given by (square integrable) functions $I:\Omega \to \R$ assigning to each point of the image domain $\Omega \subseteq \R^d$ a real valued intensity (grey value).
 The dimensions of the image domain that are considered here are $d = 1, 2, 3$.